trustgrid/docs/content/en/docs/nodes/shared/connectors/index.md

  {{</field >}}

 {{<field "Listen Interface" >}}
 The interface that you want the connector to listen on.
-If set to "All", the connector will listen on 0.0.0.0.
+- All - listens on all interfaces (0.0.0.0/0).
+This can be a security risk if any of the interfaces are connected to an untrusted network, like a public internet connection.
+- Interface # - This will only listen on the IP of the selected interface.
+- Bridge Interface - The bridge interface sits between the container and the host.
+This is useful if you want a container to be able to access a remote service via local port.
 {{</field >}}

 {{<field "Listen Port" >}}